HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 * **Advanced security features**, including intrusion detection and forward proxy integration.
 * **Plugin ecosystem**, supporting official and community extensions for third-party integrations.

-In this guide, you’ll learn how to install and configure Opnsense Firewall on an Azure Virtual Machine, leveraging its capabilities to secure your cloud resources effectively.
+In this guide, you’ll learn how to install and configure OPNsense Firewall on an Azure Virtual Machine, leveraging its capabilities to secure your cloud resources effectively.
 We'll have three demonstrations:

 1. Installing OPNsense on an Azure virtual machine
 2. Setting up point-to-site VPN using WireGuard
-3. Using Opnsense as an NVA in a Hub and Spoke topology
+3. Using OPNsense as an NVA in a Hub and Spoke topology

 ## 1. Installing OPNsense on an Azure Virtual Machine

-You will deploy
+There are mainly two ways to have OPNsense in a virtual machine.
+Either you can create a VM from scratch and install OPNsense or just [install using the pre-packaged ISO image](https://opnsense.org/get-started/) created by `Deciso` the company that maintains OPNsense.
+In this demo, we will use the first approach to have more control over the installation and configuration.
+We will create an Azure VM with `FreeBSD OS` and then install OPNsense using a shell script through the `Custom Script Extension`.

+All the required files are in this repository: https://github.com/HoussemDellai/azure-network-course/tree/main/205_nva_opnsense.

+The shell script

 ### **Step 2: Understand the Terraform Template**